 Due to a high level of competition, we strive to make our admission process as fair and unbiased as possible.
 Repeating courses in order to improve your average provides an unfair advantage, as compared to students who achieve high marks in their first attempts.

 For this reason, repeating courses may result in a reduction of your overall admission score, which may also impact your eligibility for scholarships.

 On your AIF, you will be required to provide an explanation for any repeated Grade 12 subjects.
 Exceptional or extenuating circumstances will be reviewed for an exemption from the penalty.

 We understand if there have been extenuating circumstances that are out of your control that may have affected your marks.
-Provide us with an explanation of the situation/circumstance that had affected your marks.
+Provide us with an explanation of the situation/circumstance that had affected your most recent academic year.
 Note that if you don’t tell us, we can’t take it into consideration during your application review.